olegyev/learn-microservices-multiplicator/README.md

         <code>$ docker build -t multiplicator:\VERSION\</code><br>
         NOTE!
 Version should be provided as #.#.# (e.g. 1.0.0).<br>
         If changed, need to update also in Docker Compose file - see <a href='https://github.com/olegyev/learn-microservices-multiplicator-docker/blob/master/docker/docker-compose.yml'>here</a>.<br>
         NOTE!
-If project's version was changed in POM.xml, need also to edit Dockerfile's COPY command.</li>
+If project's version tag is changed in POM.xml, need also to edit Dockerfile's COPY command.</li>
     <li>Prepare JAR from within the root folder of the <a href='https://github.com/olegyev/learn-microservices-multiplicator-gamification'>gamification service</a>.<br>
     <li>Build Docker image for the gamification service from within its root folder:<br>
         <code>$ docker build -t gamification:\VERSION\ .</code></li>